 Shakespeare read widely and took inspiration from everything he read, but some writers proved especially influential.
 One important influence was Christopher Marlowe.
 Marlowe pioneered the use of blank verse, the form Shakespeare uses in all his plays.
 Like Shakespeare, Marlowe also portrayed complex tragic characters on stage.
 He was only two months older than Shakespeare, but he was already the most famous playwright in England when Shakespeare began his career.
 The two men probably knew each other personally, but they could not have had a long friendship.
 Marlowe died young, killed in a tavern brawl in 1503 at the age of 23.
 Shakespeare paid tribute to Marlowe in several of his plays.

 As You Like It

-Midsummer Night’s Dream
+A Midsummer Night’s Dream,

-, the play-within-a-play the Mechanicals perform is based on the story of the lovers Pyramus and Thisbe from Metamorphoses.
+the play-within-a-play performed by the Mechanicals is based on the story of the lovers Pyramus and Thisbe from Metamorphoses.
 Although the Mechanicals bungle the play enough to turn it into a comedy, the original story is tragic.
 A more faithful version of Pyramus and Thisbe appears in

 which also tells the story of two lovers who must keep their love secret from their parents and who die due to a misunderstanding.